mnapoli/BlackBox/doc/backends.md

 Stores data in memory.
 Obviously the data is not persistent between requests.
 This backend can be useful for tests or quick prototyping.

-This adapter doesn't implement `MapStorage`.
-If you want a map, use `ArrayStorage`.

 ### `ArrayStorage`

 *Implements `MapStorage`.*